fleetdm/fleet/docs/Using-Fleet/CIS-Benchmarks.md

 Fleet only implements automated audit checks.
 Manual checks require administrators to implement other processes to conduct the check.

+* macOS 13 Ventura - 96 of 104 are Automated
+* Windows 10 Enterprise - All CIS items (496) are Automated

 ## Levels 1 and 2
 CIS designates various benchmarks as Level 1 or Level 2 to describe the level of thoroughness and burden that each benchmark represents.